 "Multitasking with some sort of digital distraction leads to overeating or scarfing down food hurriedly, which (you guessed it) translates to poor digestion.
 It's also one of the main reasons people face spleen qi deficiency," according to Emma Suttie, DAc, AP.
 According to traditional Chinese medicine, that very spleen deficiency is entirely tied to your bloat.

-I made a conscious effort to not only eat slowly and with intention (chewing slowly, really tasting each bite, etc.) but also without distraction.
+I made a conscious effort to not only eat slowly and with intention (chewing slowly, really tasting each bite, etc.), but also without distraction.
 My usual go-to nightly habit is to order Seamless, sit down in front of the TV, and eat while I watch.
 This does, of course, result in overeating and a ton of consistent bloating.
 I found, even when eating the same foods as before, if I ate them peacefully without a phone or Netflix show, I noticed far less bloat.
 Like, way, way less.
-I would wake up in the morning with that lean, sucked-in feeling that I haven't felt in months.

 #3: Cutting Out Sugar

 I know, it sucks.
 And I did everything I could to not have to exclude things I love from my diet before realizing eating sugar is a real issue for my body.
 The founders of Honey Hi were not the first to give me the recommendation, but they certainly were the ones who really drove it home for me.